--Naturally occurring biological controls - may include native species of aquatic weevils and moths which eat aquatic plants.
+- Biological control techniques presently involve the stocking of sterile grass carp, which are herbivorous fish that feed exclusively on macrophytes (and macroalgae).
+Grass carp, when stocked at the appropriate rate, have been effective at controlling nuisance weeds in many southern states, although their track record in NYS is relatively short, particularly in lakes with shallow or adjacent wetlands or in larger (>100 acre) lakes.
+These carp may not prefer the nuisance plant species desired for control (in particular Eurasian watermilfoil), and they are quite efficient at converting macrophyte biomass into nutrients that become available for algae growth.
+This is, however, one of the less expensive means of plant control.
+The permitting process for grass carp in the Adirondacks is extensive. - Naturally occurring biological controls may include native species of aquatic weevils and moths which burrow into and ultimately destroy some weeds.
 These organisms feed on Eurasian watermilfoil, and control nuisance plants in some Finger Lakes and throughout the Northeast.
 However, they also inhabit other lakes with varied or undocumented effectiveness for the long term.
-Because these organisms live in the canopy of weed beds and feed primarily on the top of the plants, harvesting may have severe negative impact on the population.
-Research is on-going about their natural occurrence, and as to their effectiveness both as a natural or deliberatelyintroduced control mechanism for Eurasian watermilfoil.
-It is not known by the report authors if both of these herbivorous insects are indigenous to Eagle Lake.
+Because these organisms live in the canopy of weed beds and feed primarily on the top of the plants, harvesting may have a severe negative impact on the population.
+Research continues about their natural occurrence, and their effectiveness both as a natural or deliberately- introduced control mechanism for Eurasian watermilfoil.
+The impact of herbivorous insects on Eurasian watermilfoil in Eagle Lake continues to be evaluated.